Lockaa/LockaaFridgeToFork/README.md

    ![screenshot](screenshot.png)

+   Deploy Link: http://localhost:3002/ (or whatever number you set to the port, you need to run npm start in your terminal first though)

    ## Contributing:
    Anyone is allowed to add any changes just as long as these steps are followed:
     Fork the repository.